Alan Jacobs in The Guardian:

 This kind of love means that our family looks out for and wants the best for one another.

-I chose not to put things in quotation marks with footnotes because it made for a less distracting document to talk through for my kids.
+I chose not to put things in quotation marks with footnotes because it made for a less distracting document to talk through with my kids.
 But I want to acknowledge that a few lines are copied almost directly from Rule of Life and Ourpact.
 Covenant Eyes gave me the idea for “content, communication, and clock.”
 And The Tech-Wise Family provided the overall inspiration, although nothing is quoted directly from it (unless it was unintentional).↩

 New York Magazine interviews Internet company founders and leaders in its Apology for the Internet — From the Architects Who Built It:

 There have always been outsiders who criticized the tech industry — even if their concerns have been drowned out by the oohs and aahs of consumers, investors, and journalists.
 But today, the most dire warnings are coming from the heart of Silicon Valley itself.
 The man who oversaw the creation of the original iPhone believes the device he helped build is too addictive.
 The inventor of the World Wide Web fears his creation is being “weaponized.”
 Even Sean Parker, Facebook’s first president, has blasted social media as a dangerous form of psychological manipulation.
 “God only knows what it’s doing to our children’s brains,” he lamented recently.